mstachowsky/Klein-Clientside/README.md

       - `templates` which contains the 'klein_testing.html' file used to display the content.
     - `serverside` which contains default Django configuration files.

-To load a book you require two parameters in the URL to kleinCore.html.
-It is called like this:
+To load a book there is one mandatory and one optional parameter in the URL to klein.
+See below the two options below.

-[url to your server]/kleinCore.html?book=[path to book relative to root]&resURL=[path to resource folder relative to root]/
+[url to your server]/klein?book=[book name]

+[url to your server]/klein?book=[book name]&resURL=[resource folder(optional)]

-Note that "/" at the end is required (see issues page).
-For example, if I have a "books" directory in [Root], and inside of that is a folder "book1", which contains "book1.bk".
-Say also that I have a folder called "res" in the "book1" folder, which holds all of the image and video files.
+For example, if I have a book called "Lab_2_ArduinoPower.bk" in the `BOOKS` directory stated above, and I also have a folder called "res" in the `BOOKS` directory, which holds all of the images and video files.
 Then I would use the following url:

-[url to your server]/klein/?book=../static/BOOKS/Lab_2_ArduinoPower.bk
+[url to your server]/klein/?book=../static/BOOKS/Lab_2_ArduinoPower.bk&resURL=res/

-### The HTML Framework: Pre-V0.6

-**NOTE** This section is depracated.
-All future Klein projects should use the V0.6 and above, 'kleinCore.js' framework.
-The older (pre-0.6) js file is named 'clienCore.js' to emphasize the difference and to prevent breaking pre-0.6 books.
-0.5.2 will be phased out after December 2020.

-Klein is currently set up to use the following folder structure:

-- a root directory, which we'll call [Root]
-  - a `script` directory inside of root.
-This must contain `clienCore.js` and `answerableComponent.js` at a minimum
-  - a `css` directory that contains `kleinStyle.css'
-  - a `books` directory that contains `parseToJSON.py` and the individual book folders.
-    - Inside of each book folder should be:
-      - A folder that holds the HTML file and any resources.
-I've called this folder `res`.

-As long as your folders are set up like that and you are basing your HTML files on the GeneralKlein.html file, then:

-Place a copy of the `GeneralKlein.html` file into one of the `res` folders, then modify line 35 in that file to point to the URL of your .bk file.
-Once you navigate to the page Klein will parse your book and display it.

-### What to do if you don't have a server

-It is possible to use Klein without a server.
-The only difference is that the HTML file you are using cannot make a JSON request to the server to get the .bk file.

 ## Overview of the scripting language